ibm-cloud-docs/vpc/backup_service_vpc_about.md

 Backup policies consist of plans that define schedules for automatic backup creation and data retention.
 You can schedule backups on a daily, weekly, or monthly basis.

-You specify the retention period or total number of backups before the oldest are deleted.
+You can specify the retention period or the total number of backups before the oldest are deleted.
 The default retention period is 30 days.
 Alternatively, you can set the total number of backups to retain up to 750 per volume.
 When that number is exceeded, the oldest backups are deleted.

-The interval for creating a backup and its retention period can be the same or different.
+The interval for creating a backup and its retention period can be the same or they can be different.

 Backups that are created by the backup plan inherit the parent volume resource group details.
-You can create up to four plans per backup policy and modify the backup schedule and retention policy.
+You can create up to four plans per backup policy and modify the backup schedule and retention policy anytime.
 Your four plans can have different frequencies.
 For example, one can be daily.
 Another one can be weekly, and so on.
 All plans apply to the volumes with tags that match the backup policy.

-You can view backup job status while backups are being created, modified, or deleted.
+You can [view backup job status](/docs/vpc?topic=vpc-backup-view-policy-job) while backups are being created, modified, or deleted.

-The backups that are created by the policy can be restored to create another volume.

 ### Tags for target resources
 {: #backup-service-about-tags}

-Backup policies specify user tags for target resources that associate the policy with {{site.data.keyword.block_storage_is_short}} volumes with the same user tag, for creating a backup.
-The user tag that is applied to a volume must match the tag for target resources in the backup policy.
+Backup policies contain user tags for target resources that associate the policy with {{site.data.keyword.block_storage_is_short}} volumes with the same user tag.
+To create backups, at least one user tag that is applied to a volume must match the tag for target resources in the backup policy.
 User tags are added by an authorized user in the account.
 Any user with the correct access role can list and can delete user tags in the account on the condition that the tags are not attached to any resource.

 In addition to user tags, tags can be access management tags and service tags.
 Only user tags are applied to backup policies.
 [Access management tags](/docs/vpc?topic=vpc-managing-block-storage&interface=ui#storage-add-access-mgt-tags) are used to manage access to resources; only the account administrator can create access management tags.
 Service tags are a privileged construct that only authorized services can manage.
 Users are not authorized to attach and detach service tags on a resource, even if they have access to manage tags on the resource.
 Service tags are helpful to distinguish which snapshots were created manually or automatically by a backup policy.
 {: note}

 If a volume has multiple tags, only one tag needs to match a backup policy tag.
 Based on the schedule in the backup plan, a matching tag triggers a backup.
 If multiple volume tags match backup policy tags, only one backup is created at the scheduled interval.
 If you have multiple volumes with the same tag, backups are created for all the volumes.

 {{site.data.keyword.cloud}} does not limit the number of tags that you can specify for your resources.
 However, keeping the number low can make it easier to track the number of backups that you're creating.
-For more information about adding tags, see [Applying backup policies to resources by using tags](/docs/vpc?topic=vpc-backup-use-policies).
+For more information, see [Applying backup policies to resources with tags](/docs/vpc?topic=vpc-backup-use-policies).

 ### Restoring a volume from a backup
 {: #backup-service-restore-concepts}

-You can create a separate volume from a backup snapshot that was created by a backup policy.
+You can create a separate volume from a backup snapshot.
 This process is called restoring a volume.
 It works the same way as restoring data from manually created snapshots.
 Restoring a volume from a backup snapshot creates a fully provisioned {{site.data.keyword.block_storage_is_short}} boot or data volume.

 A volume can be restored when you create an instance, modify an instance, or when you create a stand-alone volume (no instance provisioning is required).
 Volume data restoration begins immediately as the volume is hydrated, but [performance is degraded](/docs/vpc?topic=vpc-baas-vpc-restore&interface=ui#baas-performance-considerations) until the volume is fully restored.
 Restoring from a bootable snapshot is slower than using a regular boot volume.